 OSFS at the Harvard T.H.
 Chan School of Public Health is responsible for the disbursements of all School funding (scholarships and stipends, NOT payroll).
-In order to reduce the number of scholarship adjustments, scholarships within HSPH remain as anticipated until after fall and spring credit-load reviews, which occur after the second add-drop period of each term.
+In order to reduce the number of scholarship adjustments, scholarships within the School remain as anticipated until after fall and spring credit-load reviews, which occur after the second add-drop period of each term.
 This is typically in November and April.
 Although these funds remain as anticipated, this delay will not impact any credit balances owed to a student or a student’s ability to register.
-Harvard policy indicates that a student can not receive a scholarship or combined scholarships over tuition and mandatory student fees (registration fee and individual health fees).
+Harvard policy indicates that a student can not receive a scholarship or combined scholarships over tuition and mandatory student fees (individual health fees).
 Therefore, should a student have a scholarship in excess of this amount, it will automatically be reduced by the end of the year.

 - Outside Awards (Scholarships and Sponsorships not within Harvard)

 Outside Awards will only reflect as anticipated aid on an e-bill if OSFS has received a written confirmation on the letterhead of the outside agency awarding the funds.
 Students are required to notify the School of any and all outside awards that they are receiving.
 Although this confirmation is sufficient for the purposes of placing the award on a student e-bill as anticipated, outside award payments must be received in order for a refund check to be processed (for more details please read section below).
 Students are responsible for any balance on their account due to an outside award payment which is promised but not made by an outside organization.

 If a student’s financial aid and/or payments are in excess of their tuition and fees, their account balance will reflect a credit balance.
 This balance can be refunded to the student in the form of a check by the completion of a refund form.